-The Estate House is the epitome of stylish dining in a delightful Caribbean setting.
-Set overlooking the sea and the lights of Antigua and surrounded by a fragrant garden of palm trees, hibiscus and wild orchids, the classic colonial house (c.
-1830) was once the centerpiece of the island sugar plantation.
-Now it's a sanctuary of civilized dining highlighted by romantic sophistication with Italian-inspired cuisine.
+The Estate House is the epitome of stylish Caribbean dining.
+Ringed by fragrant gardens of palm trees, hibiscus and wild orchids, this ivy-clad colonial house built in 1830 was once the heart of the island's sugar plantation.
+Today it is Jumby Bay's gourmet dining restaurant, showcasing fine Italian cuisine.

 Monday to Saturday (closed on Sunday), 6:30 to 9:30 p.m.